rreece/rreece.github.io/outline-of-philosophy/human-condition.md

 -   Be mindful of what is and what is not in your control.
--   If something outside of your control causes you anxiety, you should try accept it and cast the anxiety asside.
+-   If something outside of your control causes you anxiety, you should try accept it and cast the anxiety aside.
 -   We don't control what happens; we control how we respond.

 >   What should we do then?
 Make the best use of what is in our power,